dhuppenkothen/xpsi/paper/paper.md

 compact extended objects in the Universe.
-Observable radiation from a neutron star encodes information about fundamental physics (gravity, electromagnetism, and nuclear forces) and astrophysical processes (such as the state and evolution of a stellar magnetic field).
+Observable radiation from a neutron star encodes information about fundamental physics (gravity, electromagnetism, and nuclear forces) and astrophysical processes (such as the state and evolution of a stellar magnetosphere).
 Neutron stars are often detected by astronomers because their radiative signal stably pulses due to bulk stellar rotation.
 For example, *pulsars* are typically detected in sky surveys because they stably pulse at radio, gamma, and X-ray wavelengths, akin to lighthouses in a dark